0culus/SimpleJSON/README.md

 # SimpleJSON
-My work from Ch05 of Real World Haskell
+My work from Ch05 of Real World Haskell.
+It is a very simple Haskell library for working with JSON, aka JavaScript Object Notation.

 This is crude and misteaks guaronted.